 And in November of 2017, we did just that.
 We drove off the Jeep dealership lot with a car we owned 100% and guess what?
 I had ZERO buyers remorse.

 Because I had a plan and a budget.
 I knew where our money was going before we even spent it.
 And that mindset shift changed EVERYTHING!

 Intentionally planning has completely changed how we do life.

 From that moment on I told myself I would always do a little extra planning before making any big purchases.

 And for the first time last year, we created a budget for Christmas so we knew how much approximately we would be spending for the holiday season.

 Yes, it was the very first Christmas I truly experienced joy buying gifts for others.
 ALL because I had a plan and a budget.

 Intentional planning brought me joy back into the Holidays.
 And that alone is something I will forever be grateful for.

-If you can resonate with the anxiety of spending money around the Holidays then we have something just for you!
+If the anxiety of spending money around the Holidays resonates with you, then we have something just for you!
 Click here to get your FREE Holiday Spending Survival Guide.
-Trust me, not only will your pocket book thank you.
-But the joy that comes with, too!
+Trust me, not only will your purse thank you but the joy that comes with it, too!